 COVAX: global vaccination

 A sustainable path out of the COVID-19 pandemic in the EU depends on progress at the global level.
-No country or region in the world will be safe from COVID-19 unless it is contained globally.
+No country or region in the world is safe from COVID-19 unless the coronavirus is contained globally.

 The EU and its Member States are leading investment in the global COVAX Facility and are establishing a coordinated European approach to vaccine sharing by setting up an EU Vaccine Sharing Mechanism to help partner countries overcome the pandemic.